Social Media Policy

 The best way to be interesting, stay out of trouble, and have fun with social media is to write about something that you know.

-This RAC Social Media Policy will be reviewed by the RAC Social Media Team at least once a year to ensure that it remains functional with regard to procedure and relevant to changing social media trends and usage.
+This RAC Social Media Policy will be reviewed once a year to ensure that it remains functional with regard to procedure and relevant to changing social media trends and usage.